 The term “USPTO”, as used herein, refers to the United States Patent and Trademark Office.

-The term “UTR”, as used herein, refers to untranslated region.

 The term “WW”, as used herein, refers to worldwide.

 Standard of Value

 The intangible assets and liabilities included in our analysis were valued incorporating the concept of highest and best use in accordance with ASC 805, which uses the Fair Value definition in ASC 820, Fair Value Measurement, from the viewpoint of a market participant.